 Please Note: Jim Corbett National Park will remain closed on 1st and 2nd March.

-Jungle Safaris are the ideal way of exploring the denizens of forest.
+Jungle Safaris are the ideal way of exploring the denizens of the forest.
 In fact, jungle safari tours have an added excitement and fun to the journey.
-There are number of ways to cover the Jim Corbett National Park.
+There are a number of ways to cover the Jim Corbett National Park.
 The Jim Corbett National Park endorses Jeep Safari, Horse ride, Bird Safari, Elephant Safari, Fishing safari and the Nature walk.

 You can explore the flora and fauna of Jim Corbett National Park with the Jeep Safari and Elephant Safari, which unfolds the beauty of the Jim Corbett Park in India.
 Wildlife Safari of this park is a delight for nature lovers and wildlife photographers.